 The claims process for gym injuries dictates that you will need a medical assessment to help clarify how you’ve suffered.
 This isn’t something to be concerned about though.
 It’s a straightforward process involving a meeting with an independent medical specialist.

 During your appointment, the specialist will review your medical records and discuss your injuries with you.
-Following their examination, they’ll produce a report for everybody involved in the claim that will show what injuries you had to deal with.
+Following their examination, they’ll produce a report for everyone involved in the claim that will show what injuries you had to deal with.
 It will also set out your prognosis.

 If you decide to make a gym injury claim with us, your solicitor will usually try to book your appointment locally so that you don’t need to travel too far.